-337 For presentations from the workshop, please see: Illinois ABP and ILSFA REC Pricing Policy Design Issues, Options, and Implications and Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
+For presentations from the workshop, please see: Illinois ABP and ILSFA REC Pricing Policy Design Issues, Options, and Implications and Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
+Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
 For a recording of the workshop please see: Independent Review of Illinois ABP and Illinois Solar for All REC Pricing.

-338 Feedback submitted by stakeholders is available at: Renewable Resources Workshops. please look under the sub-category, Illinois Shines (Adjustable Block Program) and Illinois Solar For All REC Prices Updates, Independent Review of REC Prices for Future Program Years.
+&lt;sup>356 Feedback submitted by stakeholders is available at: Renewable Resources Workshops, please look under the subcategorysubcategory, Illinois Shines (Adjustable Block Program) and Illinois Solar For All REC Prices Updates, Independent Review of REC Prices for Future Program Years.